 Where do you perform, exactly?

 The Santa Cruz Symphony is based in Santa Cruz County and we perform throughout the year at both the Santa Cruz Civic Auditorium (affectionately called the Civic) and the Henry J. Mello Center for the Performing Arts at the Watsonville High School (affectionately called the Mello).
-We also perform recitals at the Samper Recital Hall at Cabrillo College, and for the first time this year are performing two of our youth concerts at the Kaiser Permanente Arena in Santa Cruz.
+We also perform recitals at the Samper Recital Hall at Cabrillo College.

 What's a good seat?

 We get asked this a lot.
 Some people like to sit close to the orchestra to really get a sense of what the musicians are doing, whereas others like the balcony so they can see the whole orchestra.
 At the Civic, the front few rows are the best if you like to get an up-close personal view, but most people prefer the center sections F, G & H. The higher you are, the more you can see, and the sound blends well up there too.
 However, some people like to sit on the sides to watch the conductor's face as he's leading the orchestra.
 At the Mello, the best seats are probably halfway back on the floor, and the mid-section of the balcony.
 All the seats are comfortable at the Mello, and there are definitely fewer stairs at the Mello as compared to the Civic.
 The Mello is more intimate (about 800 seats) whereas the Civic often has a more energetic feeling with its close to 1300 seats.
 Lastly, if there is a piano soloist performing, people like to sit more towards the left side of the house so they can see the pianist's hands as they perform.

 Prices range from $29 to $85 each.
 There are a few other helpful tips you should know as well: